programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
 A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A` [^12].
 We can also see metadata fields describing the image’s dimensions, colour depth, and encoding settings.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

-{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-03.jpeg" alt="Visual description of figure image" caption="Figure 3.
+{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-03.jpeg" alt="The photo shows a rather silly cat on a couch.
+The cat looks upwards and has its tongue out, making it look like a defiant kid.
+It's an orange tabby cat with fluffy fur and the couch is upholstered in grey cotton fabric." caption="Figure 3.
 A cat sitting on a couch." %}

 ```shell
 ┌────────┬─────────────────────────┬─────────────────────────┬────────┬────────┐